 Table of Contents

-- "When persimmons turn red, doctors turn green"!
-This is a natural health food
+- “When persimmons turn red, doctors turn pale”!?
+Nature’s health food

 When speaking of delicious autumn fruits in Japan, persimmons come to mind.
 Wakayama is especially famous for persimmons.
-Why are Wakayama's persimmons so delicious?
-One of the reasons is the soil and climate .
+But why exactly are they famous?
+One of the reasons is the soil and climate.

-In particular, the Ito region of Wakayama Prefecture has the following conditions, which allow the fruit to grow large and sweet.
+In particular, the Ito region of Wakayama Prefecture has the following conditions, which allow the fruit to grow large and sweet!
+In particular,

 - Large temperature differences between day and night from summer to autumn